Toshiya Hosoe

 Toshiya Hosoe (細江 敏矢, Hosoe Toshiya) is a Japanese footballer who plays as a midfielder.

 Career

 Youth

 At the age of 6, Hosoe moved to Malaysia due to his father's work.

 Toshiya played for Chukyo University of Japan and Kuala Lumpur Youth Soccer of Malaysia in youth leagues.
 He played in Gothia Cup, where he developed as a player.

 Club

 Melbourne Sharks

 After high school, Toshiya went on to join Victoria based Melbourne Sharks in 2011, played in Victorian State League Division 1.

 Kaya

-At the end of 2012 Thoshiya joined Philippines UFL club Kaya FC.
+At the end of 2012 Toshiya joined Philippines UFL club Kaya FC.

 He stayed with Kaya for two seasons.

 New Youngs

 Toshiya was then signed by New Young's SC for 2014–15 Sri Lanka Football Premier League.

 Maziya

 Toshiya joined Dhivehi Premier League club Maziya S&RC in 2015.
 He featured for Maziya in six of their seven 2015 AFC Cup games.

 Minerva Punjab

 Toshiya was signed by Minerva Punjab FC for 2016–17 I-League season.
 He made his debut for the club against Mohun Bagan.